VermiNew/PortableBlenderManager/README.md

 ### How to Run

-Once you have installed PortableBlenderManager, follow these steps to run it:
+After installing PortableBlenderManager, here are the steps to get it up and running:

+### Simplified Setup Process

+For those who do not have the necessary Python dependencies installed globally, you can still run PortableBlenderManager effortlessly using a prepared batch file.
+This method is ideal for users seeking a hassle-free setup.

+**Instructions:**

-1. **Running the Downloader Script:**
+1. **Prepare the Batch File:**
-   - Open Command Prompt.
-   - Navigate to the `.archive` folder inside the PortableBlenderManager directory.
-For example:
+   - Make sure there's an `execute.bat` file within your PortableBlenderManager directory.
+This file is designed to automate the environment setup, install all required dependencies, and execute the necessary scripts for you.

+2. **Access Command Prompt Quickly:**
+   - Simply navigate to the PortableBlenderManager directory in File Explorer, click on the address bar, type `cmd`, and press `Enter`.
+This opens Command Prompt directly in the desired directory.

+3. **Run the Batch File:**
+   - In Command Prompt, start the `execute.bat` by typing its name and hitting `Enter`:
      ```
-     cd "C:\Users\%username%\Downloads\PortableBlenderManager\.archive"
+     execute.bat
      ```

-   - Run the downloader script to download Blender:
+This approach automatically sets up everything needed to run PortableBlenderManager, including the creation of a virtual environment and installation of dependencies, ensuring a smooth start even for those new to Python environments.

+### Manual Installation for Advanced Users

+For users comfortable with managing Python environments and dependencies:

+1. **Download Blender:**
+   - Open Command Prompt by typing `cmd` in the File Explorer address bar within the PortableBlenderManager directory.
+   - Move to the `.archive` subdirectory:
      ```
+     cd ".archive"
+     ```
+   - Initiate the download script:
+     ```
      python downloader.py
      ```

-2. **Starting Blender:**
+2. **Launch Blender:**
-   - After downloading Blender, navigate back to the main PortableBlenderManager directory and run the startup script:
+   - Return to the main directory of PortableBlenderManager:
      ```
      cd ..
+     ```
+   - Start Blender using the startup script:
+     ```
      python startup.py
      ```

-3. **Other Scripts:**
+3. **Utility Scripts:**
-   - `destroy_session.py`: Completely removes all Blender elements from your system.
-Use this if you want to entirely uninstall Blender.
+   - For complete removal of Blender:
      ```
      python destroy_session.py
      ```
-   - `reset_settings.py`: Resets Blender settings to their defaults.
-Useful for troubleshooting or starting fresh.
+   - To reset Blender settings to defaults:
      ```
      python reset_settings.py
      ```

+This manual method provides more control over the installation and running processes of PortableBlenderManager for users with specific requirements or preferences.

 ## FAQ